Construction and management simulation: Colony management

-Business simulation and tycoon games
+Business simulation / tycoon games

 Business simulation games, also known as tycoon games, are a subset of CMSs that simulate a business or some other economy, with the goal for the player to help make the business financially successful.

 Some business games typically involve more management than construction, allowing the player to invest in virtual stock markets or similar trade systems.
-Rather than investing in physical buildings, construction can be abstract, such as purchasing stocks.
+Rather than invest in physical buildings, construction can be abstract, such as purchasing stocks.
 The closest example of a 'pure' economic simulation may be Capitalism, the goal of which is to build an industrial and financial empire.

 At a smaller and more concrete scale, a business simulation may put the player in charge of a business or commercial facility, designing its layouts, hiring staff, and implementing policies to manage the flow of customers and orders as the business grows.
 Such business simulations include Theme Hospital, Sim Tower, and Game Dev Story.
 One popular area for these simulations has included theme park management, including the early titles Theme Park and RollerCoaster Tycoon, which not only give the player the ability to manage the park but plan out and test the rides.
 Other niche business simulations include PC Building Simulator, which lets the player manage a small business dedicated towards building custom PCs and troubleshooting computer errors.

 These games also may deal at a somewhat larger scale involving managing business elements across a region or nation, which often will include managing the transport of goods between various destinations in addition to other business decisions.
 Examples include Transport Tycoon, Railroad Tycoon, and the A-Train series.

-Business and tycoon games need not present realistic business settings, as long as the player is still tasked to managing a facility of sorts with some type of economic factors.
+Business and tycoon games need not present realistic business settings, as long as the player is tasked with managing a facility with economic factors.
 Dungeon Keeper and Evil Genius have the player as an evil overlord managing and expanding their base of henchmen from forces of good with limited resources and economies, for example.

 Active development of Internet technologies and the growth of the Internet audience in recent years gave a powerful impetus to the development of the industry of online games, and in particular, online business simulations.
-There are many varieties of online business simulations—browser-based and downloadable, single-player and multiplayer, real-time and turn-based.
-Among the most notable online business simulations such as Virtonomics or IndustryPlayer.
+There are many varieties of online business simulations:browser-based and downloadable, single-player and multiplayer, real-time and turn-based.
+Among the most notable online business simulations are Virtonomics and IndustryPlayer.

 Life simulation games

 A subset of life simulation games incorporate elements of business simulation games, but which the player-character has an active role in the game's world and often tasked with activities similar to real-life functions in a business as to keep the business going.
-These life simulation games deemphasis the business and management elements though the player often still needs to make decisions on purchases and how they manage their time in game to be successful.
+These life simulation games deemphasize the business and management elements though the player often still needs to make decisions on purchases and how they manage their time in game to be successful.
 Examples of such games include The Sims series, the Story of Seasons series, the Animal Crossing series, and Stardew Valley.